orange-alliance/the-collegiate-alliance/README.md

-# The Global Alliance
+# The Collegiate Alliance
-### The Global Alliance is a server-side, (progressive web-app in progress) application to display live score results for the FIRST Global Competition.
+### The Collegiate Alliance is a server-side, (progressive web-app in progress) application to display live score results for the FIRST Alumni Collegiate Competition.

 Install dependencies: